Most negotiators prefer to have a “fall back position.”

 However, people with a weak alternative felt more powerful than those with no alternative, but they made lower first offers, signaling less confidence than participants with no alternative.

-Having alternatives, whether poor or attractive, may make people feel powerful but can undermine negotiation performance.
+Having any alternative can help people feel powerful but can undermine negotiation performance.

-Schaerer’s team further explored this paradox by pairing participants as a “seller” who was offering a Starbucks mug during a face-to-face meeting, and a potential “buyer.”
+Schaerer’s team explored this paradox by pairing a “seller,” who offered a coffee mug during a face-to-face meeting, and a potential “buyer.”

-Before the meeting, the seller received a phone call from “another buyer,” who was actually a confederate.
+Before the meeting, the seller received a phone call from “another buyer,” who was actually a confederate of the researchers.

 For half of the “sellers,” the potential buyer either made a low offer or declined to bid.